 You have a lot of questions, and we have a lot of answers.
-We’re going to answer some of the most common post-Tax Day questions one by one to make sure you can get back on track—and back on the IRS’s good side right away.
+We’re going to answer some of the most common post-Tax Day questions one by one.
+Together, we’ll ensure you get back on track—and back on the IRS’s good side right away.

 When you don’t file your tax return by the return due date, you’re charged one or more common penalties.
 We’ve collected them below, directly from the IRS website:

-A good way of thinking about the aforementioned penalties is as follows: You either need to pay your taxes on Tax Day or quarterly, depending on your income.
+Think of it like this: You either need to pay your taxes on Tax Day or quarterly, depending on your income.
 If you’re late to pay or if something gets in between your payment and the IRS, you’ll probably be penalized.

-Penalties vary based on the issue the IRS is addressing and usually amount to a percentage of the total you owed the IRS.
+Penalties vary based on the tax issue at play.
+They usually amount to a percentage of the total you owed the IRS.